Mark-Seaman/Shrinking-World-Pubs/sweng/AI/Milestone-1/AIPromptsReq.md

 ## M1 for Requirements

-Our project has 7 milestones.
+Our software project has 7 milestones.

 During milestone 1 we must set the product definition.